The Purpose Crisis: What Are People For?

 Competence Atrophy

 Complementary phenomena — one is the loss of meaning, the other the loss of capability.
-Together they define what happens when humans are removed from the loop.
+Together they define what happens when humans are removed from the loop and left with the residue.

 The Dregs